State of Maine Voter Guide

 If you cannot print the voter registration application, contact your town clerk to have a voter registration card mailed to you.
 A printed version of the voter registration card, with your original signature, must be kept on file by your town clerk, so the card cannot be transmitted electronically.

 Completed voter registration cards may be hand delivered or mailed to your town office or city hall.
 Check this listing for telephone and mail contacts for each town and city.

 There is no cut-off date for registering to vote in person at your town office or city hall.
-If you want to register to vote by mail or through a voter registration drive, the cut-off date is the close of business on the 21st day before the election.
+For the Nov.
+8, 2022 General Election, voters can submit registration forms by mail or by third person by the close of business on Oct.
+18, 2022.

 Please visit the Upcoming Elections Page for more information regarding the next election.

 Every town and city has its own places where people vote, called voting places or "the polls".
 You can call your town office or city hall to find out where you vote.
 Voting places open between 6:00 a.m. and 10:00 a.m., depending on the population of the town.
 Local officials can give you the exact opening time for your community.
 All voting places close at 8:00 p.m. on Election Day.
 You can find your polling place using the Voter Information Lookup Service

 The State of Maine uses paper ballots that voters mark by filling in an oval next to their choices.
 There are also instructions printed on each ballot..
 If you have a question, ask an election official.
 If you make a mistake, fold your ballot and give it to an election official.
 The election official will give you another ballot.
 Some elections in Maine are conducting using ranked-choice voting.
 Learn more about ranked-choice ballots on our RCV Resources page.

 Yes.
 If you need help reading or marking the ballot, you may ask a relative or friend for assistance.
 The helper does not have to be a voter or old enough to vote.
 An election official can also help you read or mark a ballot.
 However, your employer or union official cannot help you vote.